Women's Way: Committed to Strengthening Our Community

 In 2016, Women’s Way recognized adequate access to oral healthcare as a persistent issue for our community and hosted its first oral health drive.
 In 2017, Women’s Way partnered with the Community Health Center of Franklin County to provide free basic dental check-ups and insurance enrollments.

-Interested in igniting change with Women’s Way?
+Interested in Igniting Change with Women’s Way?

 Email: program@uw-fh.org